Updated on May 30, 2023

 Summary

 Age-related macular degeneration (AMD) is an eye disease that affects central vision (the ability to see finer details).
-It damages the macula, which is responsible for central vision.
+It damages the macula and the retina, leading to eventual vision loss.

 The information provided on VisionCenter.org should not be used in place of actual information provided by a doctor or a specialist.